Sugar & Spice: Plot

 The squad reluctantly accepts Fern into their circle, and they all begin rehearsing the robbery, as well as their choreography for the winter ball.
 During winter break, they order doll masks to hide their identities.
 Lucy backs out of the heist because she receives a scholarship to Harvard.
 At Christmas, Diane receives an engagement ring from Jack.
 She then learns he sold his GTO in order to buy her the ring.
 The squad is forced to obtain a new getaway vehicle, prompting Fern to volunteer her father's work van with bad brakes.

 At their first robbery at a supermarket, Lucy returns to the group having decided to help them after all.
 Lisa happens to be in the store at the time of the robbery and notices that they perform cheerleader stunts in order to cover up the security cameras.
 The squad robs the bank and come close to shooting a customer after one of the guns discharges by mistake.
 They make off with armloads of cash and honor their success after burning their costumes.
 The robbery is widely reported in the media, becoming a juggernaut.
-Neither Diane nor her friends expect Lisa to suspect them until they are confronted by her and the B-squad in the high school cafeteria followed by the FBI.
+Neither Diane nor her friends expect Lisa to suspect them until they are confronted by her and the B-Squad in the high school cafeteria followed by the FBI.

 Diane and her friends are arrested and need an alibi, which Lisa agrees to supply them with in return for being promoted to captain of the A-squad.
 Diane agrees in part because she is approaching her third trimester (and therefore can no longer do the meticulous physical activity which cheerleading requires).
 The group reluctantly appreciate the decision.

-A postscript revealed that Hannah started a successful horse-riding school.
+A postscript reveals that Hannah started a successful horse-riding school.
 Fern became a supermodel.
 Kansas got her mother acquitted.
 Lucy graduated from Harvard.
 Cleo starred in Scream 8.
 Lisa and Bruce are happily married.
 Diane tells Jack she "won the lottery" and they had twins.
 Jack wins his senatorial campaign.
 Diane's parents helped establish the "Diane Bartlett Scholarship Fund for Pregnant Cheerleaders".